-To be eligible for Approved Training Centre Certificate (Oman Aerodrome Safety Function), the applicant shall meet the requirements of this Chapter to the satisfaction of the PACA and shall submit the following to the PACA:
+To be eligible for Approved Training Center Certificate (Oman Aerodrome Safety Function), the applicant shall meet the requirements of this Chapter to the satisfaction of the CAA and shall submit the following to the CAA:

-a) Registration in the Ministry of Industry and Commerce according to the applicable national Laws or equivalent in the State of Registration of the training centre.

-b) Valid Insurance policy with an adequate amount to cover liability in case of accidents, in particular in respect to:

-- 1) The premises;

-- 2) Students; and

-- 3) Employees and Third party.

-- c) Ownership or lease agreement for building(s) and workshops appropriate for the safety function training applied for and the size of the potential operations.
+- a) Registration in the Ministry of Industry and Commerce according to the applicable national Laws or equivalent in the State of Registration of the training center. - b) Valid Insurance policy with an adequate amount to cover liability in case of accidents, in particular in respect to: - 1) The premises; - 2) Students; and - 3) Employees and Third party. - c) Ownership or lease agreement for building(s) and workshops appropriate for the safety function training applied for and the size of the potential operations.
 The building(s) must be constructed and established according to a standard acceptable to the authority and at least fulfils the adequate specification of the following aspects:

 - 1) Location.
-An applicant for, or holder of a training centre certificate must

-have available exclusively, for adequate period of time and at a location approved by the authority.

-2) Separation.
-The building must be separated from other activities and should be used only for the training purposes.
-The separation should be adequate enough to assure limited accessibility to the concerned people, and protection against external intruders.

-3) Environment.
-The building must be designed and constructed to assure an appropriate learning environment to the students in regard to acceptable level of noise, pollution, heating, conditioning, lighting and ventilation.

-4) Safety.
-The building must be designed and constructed to ensure adequate safety relevant aspects such as fire escape, fire protection, and enough instruction in case of accidents.

-5) Accommodation and Entertainment.
-The building must be designed and established to assure an adequate layout and spaces for non-learning student's activities.

-d) Ownership and operational control for all tools and equipment appropriate to the safety function(s) applied for.

-e) A feasibility study or business plan that shows a full self-sustaining financial capability for at least 24 months of operation according to the standards applicable in this CAR.
-The study must contain at least the following aspects:

-- 1) Marketing plan.

-- 2) Financial plan.

-- 3) Capital Plan

-- 4) Administrative and operational plan.

-f)Safety management policy and system
+An applicant for, or holder of a training center certificate must have available exclusively, for adequate period of time and at a location approved by the authority. - 2) Separation.
+The building must be separated from other activities and shall be used only for the training purposes.
+The separation shall be adequate enough to assure limited accessibility to the concerned people, and protection against external intruders. - 3) Environment.
+The building must be designed and constructed to assure an appropriate learning environment to the students in regard to acceptable level of noise, pollution, heating, conditioning, lighting and ventilation. - 4) Safety.
+The building must be designed and constructed to ensure adequate safety relevant aspects such as fire escape, fire protection, and enough instruction in case of accidents. - 5) Accommodation and Entertainment.
+The building must be designed and established to assure an adequate layout and spaces for non-learning student's activities. - d) Ownership and operational control for all tools and equipment appropriate to the safety function(s) applied for. - e) A feasibility study or business plan that shows a full self-sustaining financial capability for at least 24 months of operation according to the standards applicable in this CAR.
+The study must contain at least the following aspects: - 1) Marketing plan. - 2) Financial plan. - 3) Capital Plan - 4) Administrative and operational plan. - f) Safety management policy and system